 Undergoing fertility testing before egg freezing

 In addition to a routine medical history and physical examination, prior to any fertility treatment, patients undergo a series of routine tests.
 These tests assess their ovarian reserve and allow their physician to determine which stimulation protocol would be best for them.
-The reproductive endocrinologists at Texas Fertility Center also perform fertility testing before egg freezing to assess ovarian function, egg supply, and the patient’s overall health.
+Our Austin egg freezing specialists also perform fertility testing before egg freezing to assess ovarian function, egg supply, and the patient’s overall health.
 The goal is to help determine if a woman is a viable candidate for egg freezing, as well as the likelihood that the process will prove to be successful.

 Fertility testing before egg freezing: testing ovarian reserve